How to Make a PDF

 • At this point you can rename your file or leave it as is.
 Save your PDF to a known location, click "Export".

 • We can use RGB or CMYK for color printing.
-No need to convert colors, keep in original color mode.
+Do NOT use spot colors.

 • Embed all fonts.

-• Image DPI should be a maximum of 300 dpi.
+• Image DPI should be 300 dpi.
+DPIs smaller than 300 will result in a lower-quality printout.
 DPIs larger than 300 will only result in a larger file, not a higher quality printout.

-• Images should be flat and contain no layers.
+• Images and transparent areas should be flat and contain no layers.

 PDF stands for Portable Document Format.
 When a file is converted to a PDF, all the fonts, formatting, colors and graphics are "locked" into place.
 Adobe Acrobat is a group of programs that includes Acrobat (used to view and edit PDF files) and Distiller (used to create PDF files).
 Many people are familiar with Acrobat Reader, (a portion of Acrobat) which is limited to only viewing and printing PDF files.
-Making a PDF is the last step in the design process.
-Before making it, you should be sure you have all design details taken care of for your particular project.
+Making a PDF is the last step in the setup process.
+Before making it, you should be sure you have all details taken care of for your particular project.
 We will print directly from your file.
-If you will be designing both your text and your cover, you will need to supply a single PDF file (trouble-free) for the text and a single PDF file (trouble-free) for the cover.
+If you will be supplying both your text and your cover, you will need to supply a single PDF file (trouble-free) for the text and a single PDF file (trouble-free) for the cover.
+Don't forget to check your PDF carefully.